aldsim/machball/README.md

 # Citing

-If you are referencing MachBall in a publication, please cite the following paper:
+If you are referencing Machball in a publication, please cite the following paper:

 * Ballistic transport model: